alvin-c-shih/miditoys/README.md

 Luckily, I'd taken "Creative Programming for Digital Media & Mobile Apps" on Coursera and had familiarity with the "Processing" language on which `p5.js` is based:
 * https://www.coursera.org/learn/digitalmedia

 Dot Piano is very featureful - including a playable piano using the QWERTY keyboard.
-I wanted something simple as a starting point so that my kids might be able to hack on it one day.
-This is my attempt at something similar that's easier for the casual JavaScript programmer (like myself) to tinker with.
+I wanted something simple that's easier for the casual JavaScript programmer (like myself) to tinker with.

 The first (and only - for the moment) visualization is "Radar Simple".
 Here's a video of it rendering "Airwolf":
 ** https://youtu.be/ZmQ-blznThY